 With the ongoing Coronavirus pandemic, more businesses are communicating with clients electronically.
-But what are your options when you need to supply
+But what are your options when you need to supply or sign documents?

 Financial professionals must give their clients certain documents, including: